Derathelion/Capstone/Business Intelligence Presentation.md

 <img src=https://github.com/Derathelion/Capstone/blob/main/mBusiness-intelligence.jpg>

 ## Introduction
 - Business intelligence (BI) refers to the use of data analysis tools and techniques to extract actionable insights from raw data.
-In the presentation i will be showing some Businesss Intelligence technique which involves collecting, analyzing, and presenting data to support decision-making processes within an organization.
+In this presentation i will be showing some Businesss Intelligence technique which involves collecting, analyzing, and presenting data to support decision-making processes within an organization.
 - Goals of the presentation is to leverage Data-driven decision-making which involves using data analysis to inform business strategies and actions.